Athens, Greece

 - By ferry: Piraeus port is 30 min from city centre.
 Ferries to Greek islands (Santorini, Mykonos, Crete) depart daily.

 - Getting around: Athens Metro is excellent and cheap.
 Walking in the historic centre is easy — everything is close.
 Taxis are cheap.
+Buses are useful for beaches.

 Travel Tips and Practical Info

 - Best time to visit: April–May or October.
 The Acropolis in July–August is brutal in every sense — heat and crowds.
+May is perfect.

 - Acropolis tickets: Book online at least 2 days in advance.
 The €30 combined ticket (Acropolis + 6 other sites) is excellent value.